221B Baker Street: Doyle's intentions

-When the "Sherlock Holmes" stories were first published, street numbers in Baker Street did not go as high as 221.
+When the Sherlock Holmes stories were first published, street numbers in Baker Street did not go as high as 221.

 The section north of Marylebone Road near Regent's Park – now including 221 Baker Street – was known in Doyle's lifetime as Upper Baker Street.
-In his first manuscript, Doyle put Holmes's house in Upper Baker Street.
+In his notes for the first Holmes story, Doyle put Holmes's house in Upper Baker Street.
 However, a British crime novelist named Nigel Morland claimed that, late in Doyle's life, he identified the junction of Baker Street and George Street, about 500 metres south of the Marylebone Road, as the location of 221B.
 Sherlockian experts have also held to alternative theories as to where the original 221B was located and have maintained that it was further down Baker Street.

-While at medical school in Edinburgh from 1876–1880, Doyle resided at 23 George Square near the university.
+While at medical school in Edinburgh from 1876 to 1880, Doyle resided at 23 George Square near the university.
 The residence next door is 23-B.

 Real 221B Baker Street addresses

 Abbey National

 When street numbers were reallocated in the 1930s, the block of odd numbers from 215 to 229 was assigned to an Art Deco building known as Abbey House, constructed in 1932 for the Abbey Road Building Society, which the society and its successor (which subsequently became Abbey National plc) occupied until 2002.

-Almost immediately, the building society started receiving correspondence from Sherlock Holmes fans all over the world, in such volumes that it appointed a permanent "secretary to Sherlock Holmes" to deal with it.
-A bronze plaque on the front of Abbey House carried a picture of Holmes and a quotation, but was removed from the building several years ago.
-Its present whereabouts are unknown.
-In 1999, Abbey National sponsored the creation of a bronze statue of Sherlock Holmes that now stands at the entrance to Baker Street Underground station.
+Almost immediately, the building society started receiving as many as 30 letters a month to Sherlock Holmes, including cards on 6 January, the date fans believe is his birthdate.
+It appointed a permanent "secretary to Sherlock Holmes" to answer them.
+A bronze plaque on the front of Abbey House carried a picture of Holmes and a quotation, but was removed from the building several years ago; its present whereabouts are unknown.
+In 1999, Abbey National sponsored a bronze statue of Sherlock Holmes at the entrance to Baker Street tube station.